 ExpressVPN’s app will run on iOS 7 and newer and is protected by their “no-fuss 30-day money-back guarantee” so you can try it risk-free.
 It can be installed on iPhones, iPads and even the iPod Touch.
 They have servers in over 78 countries and do not limit your bandwidth or the number of times you can switch servers.
 One of the best features is their zero logging policy stating that they don’t keep records of your traffic while connected to their servers.
 They also receive some bonus points for accepting many different payment methods: all the major credit cards, PayPal, Bitcoin and others.

 ExpressVPN is fast, great at protecting privacy and works to unblock geo-restricted apps like Netflix, Hulu, HBO, BBC iPlayer and just about every other geo-blocked service we have tested.
-It will also work in countries like Turkey and China where many other VPN service have been blocked.
+It will also work in countries like Turkey and China where many other VPN services have been blocked.

 Read our full review of ExpressVPN.